INDIVIDUAL THERAPY

 Different Approaches To Individual Therapy

 - Cognitive Behavioral Therapy (CBT): A widely used method that focuses on identifying and reshaping negative thought patterns.
 CBT is often effective for clients managing anxiety, depression, and other mental health therapy goals.
+Focusing primarily on shifting perspectives or thoughts that keep you stuck, CBT can help you when you feel like your thoughts are running the show (anxiety, overwhelm, burnout).

 - Psychodynamic Therapy: This approach explores the unconscious mind and past experiences that may still shape your present-day choices.
 It helps bring clarity and self- understanding, especially when past relationships or trauma feel unresolved.
+Psychodynamic therapy looks beneath the surface to uncover the “why” behind your behavior and thoughts.
+This is a useful therapy when the same relationship dynamics or emotional loops keep playing on repeat.
+This therapy can give you the confidence and skill to break the cycle.

 - Mindfulness-Based Therapy: By blending mindfulness practices with traditional talk therapy, this approach helps you stay present, reduce stress, and create balance in your everyday life.
+This therapy focuses on slowing down and responding with intention instead of reacting.
+This supportive therapy can reduce stress or feelings of overwhelm.

 In addition to these, other approaches like Acceptance and Commitment Therapy (ACT) or solution-focused therapy may be integrated into your sessions.
 At Red Willow, our goal is to tailor the process to you—not the other way around.